Erin S. Baker

 Melanie spent the first half of her childhood in New Jersey and her second half in Virginia.
 She stayed in state to complete her B.S. in 2018 at James Madison University (JMU) where she found her passion for mass spectrometry conducting undergraduate research with Dr. Christine Hughey.
 Besides her passion for chemistry, Melanie is a music lover and was in marching band for six years where she played clarinet and conducted the band.
 She is also a dog person, an avid game player, and loves to cook!

-Caitlin is a sophomore pursuing a BS in Chemistry with a double minor in Forensic Science and Spanish.
+Caitlin is a senior pursuing a BS in Chemistry with a double minor in Forensic Science and Spanish.
 She is interested specifically in forensic chemistry and hopes to familiarize herself with mass spectrometry instrumentation and techniques in the lab.
 In her free time, Caitlin enjoys playing piano and watching Netflix.

-Caroline is a sophomore pursuing a BS in Chemistry.
+Caroline is a junior pursuing a BS in Chemistry.
 She is specifically interested in how to utilize mass spectrometry in the real world and enjoys working in the lab and getting hands on experience.
 When Caroline is not in the lab, she enjoys attending spin classes and traveling with friends.